Defunctionalize/schemagic/README.rst

 To you, the programmer, schemagic is all about three things:

-* data description using the simplest python data structures and an easily extensible syntax
+* data **description** using the simplest python data structures and an easily extensible syntax
-* data communication between teams, enhancing documentation, giving descriptive feedback when something went wrong.
+* data **communication** between teams, enhancing documentation, giving feedback when something went wrong.
-* data validation based on descriptions of data that have been documented and communicated.
+* data **validation** based on descriptions of data that have been documented and communicated.
   Comments describing the shape of data are insufficient in real world applications.
   Unless the documentation is backed up by programmatic verification, the documentation gets initially ignored, and ultimately falls behind the actual program behavior.